-The race to create a vaccine to combat the COVID-19 virus and the resulting pandemic exposed the world to something the scientific and pharmaceutical community knew for more than three decades prior; the promise of advancements in biotechnology can enable synthesis of certain biological molecules in microorganisms and other living cells using recombinant DNA technology.
-Commonly known as large molecules or biologics, it includes a wide range of products: nucleic acid-based therapies (e.g., RNAi, gene therapy, gene editing), blood components, cellular and tissue therapies (e.g., CAR T cell therapy, allogeneic transplants) and others.
-Potential uses of these innovative therapies create new options for treating a multitude of rare diseases, cancer, Alzheimer's, Huntington's, and immune deficiency, thus explaining how seven of the ten top selling drugs are already biologics.
+The race to create a vaccine to combat the COVID-19 virus and the resulting pandemic exposed the world to something the scientific and pharmaceutical community had known for over three decades: there is great potential in recombinant DNA technology.
+The promise of advancements in biotechnology can enable the synthesis of certain biological molecules in microorganisms and other living cells.
+Commonly known as large molecules, or biologics, it includes a wide range of products: nucleic acid-based therapies (e.g., RNAi, gene therapy, gene editing), blood components, cellular and tissue therapies (e.g., CAR T cell therapy, allogeneic transplants) and others.
+Potential uses of these innovative therapies create new options for treating a multitude of rare diseases, such as cancers, Alzheimer's, Huntington's, and immune deficiencies.
+This explains why seven of the ten top-selling drugs are already biologics.

 While biologics and specifically cell gene therapy have been receiving much glamour, attention, and venture funding, small molecule therapies are by no means taking a backseat.
 They accounted for 75 percent of all new medicines approved in the US in 2020 and will continue to make up the lion's share of prescriptions.
-This is especially true as they are useful in non-genetic, prevalent, and multifactorial diseases which affect a broad spectrum of patients.
-Further, the ability to design small molecules capable of interacting with and modulating RNA can open new avenues to target challenging disease pathways that have previously been considered undruggable.
+This is especially true as they are useful in non-genetic, prevalent, and multifactorial diseases, which affect a broad spectrum of patients.
+Furthermore, the ability to design small molecules capable of interacting with and modulating RNA can open new avenues to target challenging disease pathways that have previously been considered undruggable.
 The future is very exciting for the health of humanity, but there is a problem.
-If the existing unsustainable Pharmaceutical R&D model is not dramatically reinvented, many viable treatments may never make it market.
+If the existing unsustainable pharmaceutical R&D model is not dramatically reinvented, many viable treatments may never make it to market.